littlehorse-enterprises/lh-examples/ai/rag/README.md

    Rename the `.env.example` file to `.env` and fill in the `OPENAI_API_KEY` variable with your API key.

-5. Set up your instances with Docker:
+5. Set up your instances of the Frontend, LittleHorse, and Yugabyte with Docker:

    ```bash
       docker compose up --build -d